The Best Avocado Oil Brand for Cooking in Your Kitchen

 I recently tried this new range of cold pressed and extra virgin oils from Avohass which were the best tasting avocado oils I’ve ever tried.

 This page covers 5 important things to look for when buying a high quality avocado oil.
 Also ahead are some unusual flavor infusions to try and where to find the best brand for cooking in your kitchen.

 1. Smoke Point

-Avocado oils stable structure, even at temperatures as high as 500 degrees Fahrenheit, is especially valuable for high-temperature cooking and frying.
+Avocado oil’s stable structure, even at temperatures as high as 500 degrees Fahrenheit, is especially valuable for high-temperature cooking and frying.

 While this kind of olive oil is good on your salads, it’s also a very delicate oil with a very low smoke point.
-Once its smoke point is reached, extra-virgin olive oil can change structurally and become decidedly unhealthy.
+Once its smoke point is reached, extra-virgin olive oil changes structurally and becomes decidedly unhealthy.

 There’s much more detail here about the problems with cooking with extra-virgin olive oil and why avocado oil is superior to it in just about every aspect.

 2. High in Unadulterated Monounsaturated Fats